trychlos/pwix-seo-prerender/README.md

 - `collectionsPrefix`

-    The prefix to be used when naming the collectionks used by the package.
+    The prefix to be used when naming the collections used by the package.

     Defaults to `ssr_`.